jdime/scRNAseq_cell_cluster_labeling/README.md

 Description
 ================
-This repository contains scripts used to run and benchmark scRNA-seq cell cluster labeling methods and is a companion to our paper 'Evaluation of methods to assign cell type labels to cell clusters from single-cell RNA-sequencing data' (Diaz-Mejia JJ et al (2019) [URL here].
+This repository contains scripts to run and benchmark scRNA-seq cell cluster labeling methods and is a companion to our paper 'Evaluation of methods to assign cell type labels to cell clusters from single-cell RNA-sequencing data' (Diaz-Mejia JJ et al (2019) [URL here].

 Scripts